-Rev. Dr. Gary F. Green II is Assistant Professor of Pastoral Theology and Social Transformation at United Theological Seminary of the Twin Cities.
-He earned his Ph.D. from Brite Divinity School, where he focused on issues related to young African American men through the lens of public pastoral theology.
-His dissertation, which is entitled Playing the Game: Unmarking “Beast” from the Bodies of Young Black Men, is a project that seeks to humanize young black men by allowing their voices to challenge stereotypical scripts that cast them as “beasts” for public consumption.
+Rev. Dr. Gary F. Green II is Assistant Professor of Pastoral Theology and Social Transformation and Director of Anti-Racist Initiatives at United Theological Seminary of the Twin Cities.
+He earned his PhD from Brite Divinity School, where he focused on issues related to young African American men through the lens of public pastoral theology.
+His dissertation, entitled Playing the Game: Unmarking “Beast” from the Bodies of Young Black Men, is a project that seeks to humanize young black men by allowing their voices to challenge stereotypical scripts that cast them as “beasts” for public consumption.

 In addition to his academic work, Gary hopes to help religious communities become more socially engaged around issues of justice and social ethics.
 He is an ordained minister who has served the Black Church, and has facilitated public conversations about theology, sport, and justice.
 Gary values critical engagement with congregations and faith leaders, inviting them to become more theologically critical and culturally aware.
 He believes these critical conversations can help religious leaders better recognize the complexities of privilege and oppression both inside and outside of the church.